 Some partnerships just make sense.

-UT Austin recognizes the important role the Rio Grande Valley plays in creating the best student body possible, one with a diverse mix of students that reflects the state’s growing population.
-Valley residents support this goal as well but know that finances can sometimes stand in the way of even their highest achievers.
+UT Austin appreciates the essential role the Rio Grande Valley plays in contributing to the best student body possible, with a diverse mix reflecting the state’s growing population.
+Valley residents support this goal as well but know that finances can oftentimes stand in the way of even their highest achievers.

 Why we support this important program.

-“This program will help bridge the gap between the Valley and The University of Texas at Austin,” says the former UT student-body president, “particularly for students and their families who never thought it possible to attend UT.”
+“This program helps bridge the gap between the Valley and The University of Texas at Austin,” says the former UT student-body president, “particularly for students and their families who never thought it possible to attend UT.”

 How can you help?

 Invest in the endowment that will permanently endow the Rio Grande Valley Scholars Program and make a college education possible for some of the Valley’s most deserving students.
 The program offers $10,000 annual awards, renewable for four years, to Valley residents who, like Brenden, demonstrate financial need and excellence in academics, leadership, and community service.
 Scholars are chosen by alumni and friends who are community leaders from the Upper, Mid, and Lower Rio Grande Valley.